Predictia/AQUA/diagnostics/SSH/README.md

 The application will calculate the SSH standard deviation for AVISO and the other specified models, save the results as NetCDF files, generate subplots for visualization, and save the subplots as a JPEG image.

 ## Output
 NetCDF files: The computed SSH standard deviation for each model will be saved as separate NetCDF files.
+These output files are ungridded data.
+For visualization this data is regridded using AQUA regridder.
 Subplots: The subplots showing the SSH variability for each model will be saved as a JPEG image.